denisvrdoljak/Assignment4-Vrdoljak/README.md

 -#CAN 36601 times
 -***** END Top 5 tweet tags *****

-#UPDATE: Full list available in TopTags.txt
+-UPDATE: Full list available in TopTags.txt

 Can’t especially explain why Canada, a country with an entire population less than a single US state (ie California), is second…but the data says it is!